yige-fei/Loan-Default-Risk-Analysis/README.md

 ## Final Conclusion

 This project demonstrates that loan default risk is more strongly linked to **financing pressure and credit quality** than income alone.
-Variables such as `Interest_rate_spread`, `Upfront_charges`, `rate_of_interest`, `LTV`, `dtir1`, and `credit_type_EQUI` emerged as important signals across the supervised analysis, especially in the tree-based models.
+Variables such as `Interest_rate_spread`, `Upfront_charges`, `rate_of_interest`, `LTV`, `dtir1`, and `credit_type_EQUI` emerged as important signals across the supervised analysis.

+However, the near-perfect performance of Random Forest and XGBoost suggests possible **data leakage**, especially because several highly predictive variables are related to loan pricing and lender risk assessment.
+This means the tree-based models should be treated as useful for learning and feature exploration, but not as final production-ready credit risk models.

-The K-Means clustering further supported this by showing that borrowers with comparable incomes could belong to very different risk profiles depending on their credit score, leverage, and debt burden.
+The K-Means clustering further supported the idea that borrowers with comparable incomes could belong to very different financial profiles depending on credit score, leverage, and debt burden.
+However, because the silhouette score was low, the clustering results should be treated as exploratory borrower profiling rather than a final segmentation model.

-Taken together, this project illustrates a simplified but grounded banking credit risk analytics workflow — combining **default prediction**, **model interpretation**, and **borrower segmentation**.
+Taken together, this project illustrates a simplified but grounded banking credit risk analytics workflow — combining **default prediction**, **model interpretation**, **borrower segmentation**, and a critical review of model limitations.

+---

+## Project Limitations and Data Leakage Considerations

+Although the Random Forest and XGBoost models achieved near-perfect ROC-AUC scores, these results should be interpreted with caution.

+Several of the most important features identified by the tree-based models were loan pricing and lender-assessment variables, including:

+- `Interest_rate_spread`
+- `Upfront_charges`
+- `rate_of_interest`
+- `credit_type_EQUI`

+These variables may already contain information about the lender’s assessment of borrower risk.
+For example, borrowers who were considered riskier may have been assigned higher interest rates, wider interest rate spreads, or higher upfront charges.

+As a result, these features may introduce **data leakage**, where the model learns from variables that indirectly encode the lender’s prior risk assessment rather than learning only from information available before the loan decision.

+Because of this, the near-perfect performance of Random Forest and XGBoost may not reflect real-world predictive performance.
+In an actual banking or credit risk setting, further validation would be required, such as:

+- removing or testing pricing-related variables separately;
+- comparing model performance before and after removing potential leakage features;
+- validating the model on out-of-time or unseen loan data;
+- using only features available before loan approval or pricing decisions;
+- prioritising explainability, auditability, and regulatory interpretability.

+Therefore, while Random Forest and XGBoost were useful for learning feature importance and model behaviour, they should not be treated as final production-ready credit risk models.

+The Logistic Regression model, with around **0.87 accuracy** and **0.86 ROC-AUC**, may represent a more realistic and interpretable baseline for this educational project because its performance was strong but not suspiciously perfect.

+The unsupervised learning section also has limitations.
+K-Means clustering was useful for exploring borrower profiles, but the silhouette score was only around **0.136**, which suggests that the clusters were not strongly separated.

+This means the three borrower groups should be treated as **exploratory segments** rather than final customer classifications.
+The clusters help show broad borrower patterns, such as stronger credit borrowers, higher-risk borrowers, and premium high-capacity borrowers, but they should not be used as final credit decision groups.

+K-Means is also distance-based and assumes that clusters are roughly separated in feature space.
+Real borrower behaviour may be more complex, overlapping, and influenced by factors not captured in the dataset.
+In a real banking setting, further segmentation methods such as hierarchical clustering, Gaussian Mixture Models, or business-rule-based segmentation could be tested and compared.

+Overall, the supervised learning results are useful for understanding predictive signals, while the unsupervised learning results are useful for early-stage borrower profiling.
+However, both should be treated as educational and exploratory rather than final credit decision systems.

 ---